Lucid dreaming is when you’re conscious during a dream. This typically happens during rapid eye movement (REM) sleep, the dream-stage of sleep.

 Sometimes, you might want to wake up from a lucid dream.
 Lucid dreamers use a few different techniques.

 There’s some evidence that lucid dreaming has therapeutic effects.
-Lucid dreaming might help people:
+Lucid dreaming might help people do the following.

 - post-traumatic stress disorder (PTSD)